 We got in touch with several of the subjects of Our Side of The Story in hopes of giving them a platform to talk about their almost unbelievable voyages from Sudan to America, from refugee camps to runway shows and top-tier universities.
 VICE will be sharing one of their stories every day this week, continuing with today with Ger Duany's.

-Born in 1978, Ger is one of the children known as the Lost Boys of Sudan's second civil war in the 1980s.
-He learned to fight before he could read or write, and memorised every part of an AK-47 machine gun before hitting puberty.
+Born in 1978, Ger Duany is one of the children known as the Lost Boys of Sudan, who fought in the Second Civil War in the 1980s.
+He learned to fight before he could read or write and memorized every part of an AK-47 machin gun before hitting puberty.
 After successfully fleeing to Ethiopia at the age of 14, he eventually made it to the United States where he developed a love for basketball.
-It led to a college scholarship, but during an off-year caused by injury, Ger ended up getting cast by chance in the David O. Russell film I Heart Huckabees.
-He became close with star Mark Wahlberg and the director, and the gig catapulted Ger into a successful modelling career.
+It led to a college scholarship, but during an off year caused by injury, Ger ended up getting cast by chance in the David O. Russell film I Heart Huckabees.
+He became close with star Mark Wahlberg and the director, and the gig catapulted Ger into a successful modeling career.

 Photo by Tarrice Love